UDS23/CampusTour/README.md

 Hotkeys:

-Q Next Station
+1. Q Next Station
-E Prior Station
+2. E Prior Station
-W Travel Speed Up
+3. W Travel Speed Up
-S Narration
+4. S Narration
-"1"..."5" Specific Station
+5. Keys "1"..."5" Travel to Specific Station

 Toggle box on the right to switch to automated tour mode Press box next to it to start automated tour